Sepphoris

 Remains of Crusader/Ottoman tower in Sepphoris, 1875.
-Note doorway rebuilt under Zahir al-Umar.
+Note doorway rebuilt under Daher al-Umar.

 The same Crusader/Ottoman tower after rebuilding.
 The upper part was used as a school from the early 1900s until 1948.

-Sepphoris (/sɛˈfɔːrᵻs/ sef-OR-iss; Σεπφωρίς), known in Hebrew as Tzipori (צִפּוֹרִי Ṣīppōrī) and in Arabic as Saffuriya (صفورية Ṣaffūriya), (Note: Also transcribed as Safurriya, Sefurriye and Suffurriye.) is one of the most excavated and studied archaeological site in Israel.
-The archeological site encompasses the region previously populated by many civiliations, originally as a Jewish city and most recently as the former Palestinian village of Saffuriya.
-The site is located in the central Galilee region of Israel, 6 km north-northwest of Nazareth.
+Sepphoris (/sɛˈfɔːrᵻs/ sef-OR-iss; Σεπφωρίς), known in Hebrew as Tzipori (צִפּוֹרִי Ṣīppōrī) and in Arabic as Saffuriya (صفورية Ṣaffūriya), (Note: Also transcribed as Safurriya, Sefurriye and Suffurriye.) is one of the most excavated and studied archaeological sites in Israel.
+Over time, the site was home to many civilizations.
+It was a Jewish city during classical antiquity, and was the epicenter of second century Jewish life.
+In the modern era it was the Palestinian town of Saffuriya, which was the second largest in the Nazareth Subdistrict after Nazareth itself.

+Sepphoris is located in central Galilee, 6 km north-northwest of Nazareth.
 It lies 286 meters above sea level and overlooks the Beit Netofa Valley.
 The site holds a rich and diverse historical and architectural legacy that includes remains from the Hellenistic, Roman, Byzantine, early Islamic, Crusader, Mamluk and Ottoman periods.

 Sepphoris was a significant town in ancient Galilee.
 Originally named for the Hebrew word for bird, the city was also known as Eirenopolis and Diocaesarea during different periods of its history.
-In the first century CE, it was a Jewish city, and following the Bar Kokhba revolt of 132–135, Sepphoris was one of the Galilean centers where rabbinical families from neighboring Judea relocated.
+In the first century CE, it was a Jewish city, the home of the Sanhedrin, the supreme Jewish court.
+Following the Bar Kokhba Revolt of 132–135, Sepphoris was one of the Galilean centers where rabbinical families from neighboring Judea relocated.
 In late antiquity, Sepphoris appears to have been predominantly Jewish, serving as a spiritual and cultural center, though it also housed a Christian bishopric and maintained a multi-ethnic population.
 Remains of a synagogue dated to the first half of the fifth century were discovered on the northern side of town.